The in-person program is a great option if you:

 - After 5 weeks, you’ll have collected a set of tools that you can use to support your well-being whenever you need them.

-If you want to book a small-group therapeutic yoga program on your schedule and have a group of 3-5 interested people, click below and send me a message to book your own private series.
+If these times don’t work for you and you want to book a small-group therapeutic yoga program on your schedule, all you need is a group of 3-5 interested people.
+To get started, click below and send me a message to book your own private series.

 Frequently Asked Questions (In-Person Program):